Guidance on how to Write a Speech

 • It establishes credibility.

 The second factor is trustworthiness.
 If the audience perceives you as a liar, they will not listen to you.
 All the information that you will provide during your speech will be perceived as a lie.
 The third factor that people consider to determine your credibility is your goodwill.
-It is the degree with which the audience views the speaker as caring.
-If the receivers of your message do not believe that you care about them, they will think that you are manipulating them.
+It is the degree to which the audience views the speaker as caring.
+If your message receivers do not believe that you care about them, they will think that you are manipulating them.

 • Provides reasons for the audience to listen.

 A good introduction helps to create a connection between the listeners and the speaker.
 Make the audience understand why they should listen to your speech.
 Every member of an audience would want to know how the subject relates to them.
 It helps to develop a sense of goodwill among the listeners.
 The introduction explains how the speech may answer some of the questions and concerns that they may have.

 • It is a preview of the main ideas.

 In an introduction, the speaker outlines some of the points that they will discuss in their speech.
 Disclosing ideas that the individual will discuss in their work shows that they are organized and ready to deliver the speech.

 Types of Speeches